 Standing majestically at the end of a cypress-tree lined drive just outside the Montepulciano town walls, this church is the masterpiece of Florentine architect Antonio da Sangallo the Elder.

 Built of honey-coloured travertine stone, it was constructed in the form of a Greek cross, with a dome and façade flanked by two bell towers (one of which remains unfinished).
-The project was Sangallo’s focus for the last 15 years of his life, and was one of the most ambitious of its time.
+The project was Sangallo’s focus for the last 15 years of his life and was one of the most ambitious of its time.

 Tales of miracles in Montepulciano span the ages: the Madonna delle Grazie was said to have bled when stabbed by an angry youth in 1514, and bruises were said to have appeared on the remains of the Madonna di San Martino after being hit by an iron chain in 1580.
 Legend has it that the image of the Virgin appeared on one of San Biagio’s walls on April 23, 1518, opening and closing her eyes.

 The Virgin’s appearance is said to have returned over several days, as witnessed by most of the town’s residents (accompanied by healing in many cases).
 In her honour, the people decided to build a temple around the Virgin, funded with donations from far and wide.
-The inscription over one of the doors is testament to this project.
+The inscription over one of the doors is a testament to this project.

 The church is dedicated to Saint Biagio (Blaise), an Armenian doctor who became a bishop and renounced worldly comforts in favour of a contemplative life in the mountains.
-He was later imprisoned on a charge of practising magic, and was tortured with a sharp instrument used to card wool.
+He was later imprisoned on a charge of practising magic and was tortured with a sharp instrument used to card wool.

 His treatment made him the patron saint of carders, which is why he is frequently featured in Tuscan paintings.
 (The textile industry was at the centre of the region’s medieval wealth.)
 The saint is also invoked by Italians to remedy sore throats, as he once saved a child choking on a fishbone that had gotten lodged in her throat.